NueSkull/ac-app/README.md

-# ac-app
+# Apparel Catalogue

-Apparel Catalogue App - Retrieve, Store, Populate
+## Retrieve, Store, Populate

+An app used to take user and price settings from one point, and populate another site using these details at another.
+Primarily built for the Shopify service.

+Requires PostgreSQL and Node